Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_install_sentinel_zos.md

 If the Transfer CFT does not use the same padding file as the Event Router, you must create a padding file.
 This LOGGER type file should not be shared with other applications.

-The new LOGGER file is a DASD-ONLY type file.
+The new LOGGER file is a DASD- ONLY type file.
 Use the JCL SN10CLGR, via the IBM IXCMIAPU utility, to create this file.

 **Example**